 |5||>=||Greater than or equal|

-The COUNTIF function also uses Excel's wildcard operators evaluate matches.
+The COUNTIF function also uses Excel's wildcard operators to evaluate matches.
 Here’s a quick showcasing of their purposes:

 |1||?||Single character wildcard|